 Residential cul-de-sac east off Cranfield Road.

-Named after the family name of the Duke of Bedford, who lives locally at Woburn Abbey.
+The family name of the Duke of Bedford, who lives locally at Woburn Abbey.
 It connects the High Street to Weathercock Lane.
 This was the first of the main side streets to be laid out, it had been part of the Swan Farm estate, belonging to the Higgins family.
 It was known as Rilands fields, and sold to William Milligan, a property speculator and hat manufacturer from Dunstable, when auctioned in 1870.

 Residential road east off Weathercock Close.

 A very descriptive term for the dirt track leading from the bottom of Church Road to the top in Aspley Heath, just to its south side.
-Its condition has worsened due to increased wear in recent years, and it has now been blocked at the lower end, and at the end of Narrow Path.
+Its condition has worsened due to increased wear in recent years, and it has now been blocked to traffic at the lower end, and at the end of Narrow Path.
 Originally, the main track over the Heath to the Brickhills.

 Dirt track road at the top of Aspley Heath, west off Church Road.
 Leads to a house called "Silverbirches".
-The house name was changed in about 1945 from "Silverbirch" by Frank Henley, a retired schoolmaster, who didn't want the connection with corporal punishment!
+The house name was changed in about 1945 from "Silverbirch" by Frank Henley, a retired schoolmaster, who didn't want the connection with corporal punishment.

 Residential cul-de-sac west off Station Road.
 This originally led to an area behind Station Road with a brook running through it, hence 'Spring'.